Justin-Hoffman/cmake-project-template/build-android/README.md

 # Build for Android
-Configure build for such as below:
+Configuring the build for the Android platform requires Qt for Android:

 ## Build QT for Android
 ```